|The Jefferson Hotel, Richmond VA, Photographed by Patricia Lyons|

 |Brie Williams, Photographer|

-In decorating or creating garden "rooms," the concept is the same.
-Some rooms, whether they are humble or very grand, just feel good.
+In decorating interiors or creating outdoor garden rooms, the concept is the same.
+Some rooms, whether they are formal or casual, humble or very grand, just feel good.
 A secret to attaining this polish, or sense of completeness, is to pay close attention to the composition of darks, mid-tones, and highlights, just as a master artist or winemaker does.

 |Even this elegant "all-white" room from the Traditional Home showhouse has lights, mediums, and darks|

-Color actually matters less in this instance than you might think.
+Anyway, color actually matters less in creating polish than you might think.
 An all medium-value room will likely be dull and monotonous to look at and live in, even if it is orange.
 Even a monocromatic scheme needs highs and lows.
 Imagine listening to a song composed of only middle C, played over and over again.

 On the other hand, a room composed of only dark and light values might dance with energy, but can be exhausting or even distressing over time if there is no place to rest the eye.